Fourth Amendment Rights Under The United States Constitution

 If there's exigent circumstances like chasing somebody.
 The biggest one they just crushed people on is consent.
 Someone signs a consent form showing that they agreed to have their house searched, their car searched.
 That's it.
 Consent is like poison to a criminal defense attorney.
 As soon as you consent to something that's it.
 They're allowed to do it.

-Then you have to file the motion and argue the motion in front of the judge.
-You have to bring up the case law.
-Sometimes your client has to testify.
-Sometimes other witnesses have to testify.
-The police witnesses who are usually the ones for the prosecutors, have got to be cross-examined very effectively if you want to have any chance to win a Fourth Amendment motion and get all the evidence suppressed related to the stop, the search or whatever happened, that is causing the person to be charged with a criminal offense.
+The police witnesses, who are usually the ones for the prosecutors, have got to be cross-examined very effectively if you want to have any chance of winning a Fourth Amendment motion and getting all the evidence suppressed related to the stop, the search, or whatever happened that caused the person to be charged with a criminal offense.

 Making Incriminating Statements

-A lot of people like to throw the Fifth Amendment around like they know what it is how it works.
-Unfortunately, it's not as clear and easy as one might think if you don't have the legal background.
+A lot of people like to throw the Fifth Amendment around like they know what it is and how it works.
+Unfortunately, it's not as clear and easy as one might think if you don't have a legal background.
 Basically, you can use the Fifth Amendment if the prosecutor or somebody else is trying to get you to testify and you might say something that would incriminate yourself.

 But listen to that language.
 You actually have to be in jeopardy of getting criminally prosecuted.
-You can't just plead the Fifth because you want to or because you're a witness in a case and you don't want to testify against your spouse for example, because they are accused of committing domestic violence against you, so you want to plead the Fifth.
+You can't just plead the Fifth because you want to or because you're a witness in a case and you don't want to testify against your spouse, for example, because they are accused of committing domestic violence against you, so you want to plead the Fifth.

 If you're not going to say anything to incriminate yourself, the judge is not going to let you do that.
 They're going to order you to testify anyway.

-The bottom line is, before you can plead the Fifth in a case and assert your Fifth Amendment rights to protect yourself from making an incriminating statement, you're going to need to have grounds to do so.
-You're going to need to consult with an attorney and that attorney must be able to say to you yes, if you did testify in this case there's a chance they could ask you questions about an area that would get you to possibly incriminate yourself.
-Then you would have the legal grounds to assert your Fifth Amendment rights.
+You're going to need to consult with an attorney, and that attorney must be able to say to you yes; if you did testify in this case, there's a chance they could ask you questions about an area that would get you to incriminate yourself possibly.
+Then, you would have the legal grounds to assert your Fifth Amendment rights.

 Right to Remain Silent

-Then they want to plead the Fifth Amendment and by then it's too late.
+Then they want to plead the Fifth Amendment, and by then, it's too late.
 They've already done or said something that has incriminated them and put them in a bad position.
-Anybody giving a statement that the prosecutors are going to later use in a criminal case, that's usually the best evidence the prosecutors have because it's very difficult to refute when people say things that incriminates them, because most times people aren't going to say anything that's going to incriminate them because, obviously, they don't want to put themselves in a bad position and get themselves arrested and get themselves in trouble.
+Anybody stating that the prosecutors are going to later use in a criminal case is usually the best evidence the prosecutors have.

-So, the bottom line is this – before you start talking about pleading the Fifth Amendment right either in court or to your attorney or to the prosecutor, you better sit down with your own criminal defense attorney.
+So, the bottom line is this – before you start talking about pleading the Fifth Amendment right either in court or to your attorney or the prosecutor, you better sit down with your criminal defense attorney.

-Tell them what's going on.
-Explain the scenario.
-Explain the context of why they're trying to ask you questions and then that criminal defense attorney can obviously give you sound advice as to whether or not you actually can plead the Fifth Amendment, how to do it, under what circumstances, whether it's actually in your best interest to plead the Fifth in Los Angeles, and what the other things you're going to do are in order to protect your rights, your freedom, your interest in any criminal case in Los Angeles, California.
+Then that criminal defense attorney can obviously give you sound advice as to whether or not you actually can plead the Fifth Amendment, how to do it, under what circumstances, whether it's actually in your best interest to plead the Fifth in Los Angeles, and what the other things you're going to do are in order to protect your rights, your freedom, your interest in any criminal case in Los Angeles, California.